psyraxaus/Prosim2GSX/memory-bank/progress.md

 - ✅ Persistent settings

 ## In Progress Features
-- 🔄 Testing of the enhanced catering service door logic
-- 🔄 Verification of door operation synchronization with GSX catering and cargo services
-- 🔄 Testing of automatic cargo door closing when cargo loading reaches 100%
 - 🔄 Testing of the enhanced refueling process
 - 🔄 Verification of fuel synchronization between GSX and Prosim
 - 🔄 Testing of center of gravity calculations with various aircraft loading scenarios